Medicines are essential in treating diseases, enhancing health, and even saving lives.

 Nutritional Deficiencies & Chronic Illnesses

-Hair consists of keratin, which is a protein that needs a continuous supply of nutrients such as iron, zinc, biotin, and amino acids to stay strong.
+Hair consists of keratin, which is a protein that needs a continuous supply of nutrients such as iron, zinc, biotin, and amino acids.
 If the body lacks these essentials, it will prioritise vital organs over hair growth, resulting in diffuse shedding.

 Other chronic conditions like diabetes, liver disease and kidney problems are also known to cause stress on the body and interrupt the hair growth cycle.
 It is essential to manage the underlying medical condition, as hair health cannot be resolved without addressing overall health.